AAGPBL History: League and Baseball Trivia

 All-American Girls Professional Baseball League Trivia

 - All but one of the league's managers were men, many of whom enjoyed successful major league careers.
 Bill Wambsganss had made the only unassisted triple play in World Series history and Jimmy Foxx hit 534 career homers.
-In mid season 1950 the Kalamazoo Lassies fired their manager and Mary "Bonnie" Baker was sent over from the South Bend Blue Sox to finish the season as manager.
+Mid-season 1950 the Kalamazoo Lassies fired their manager and Mary "Bonnie" Baker was sent over from the South Bend Blue Sox to finish the season as manager.

 - Dottie Schroeder was the only player to play all 12 seasons of the AAGPBL's history.